divio/scripts/README.md

 * `REPO_PATH` (optional): The local repository path (required when creating a new branch).
 * `SOURCE_ENV_SLUG` (optional): The source environment slug for copying (default: "live").

-Refer to the [Simplify your Divio application deployment with a Python script](https://docs.divio.com/en/latest/how-to/ci-cd/) for detailed instructions.
+Refer to the [Simplify your Divio application deployment with a Python script](https://docs.divio.com/en/latest/how-to/ci-cd/) for detailed instructions on how to use the `ci-cd.py` script.